Article

 Limited Access

-CUpper Floor Transparency – Residential, Nonresidential, and Mixed-Use (% of Wall Area per Story)
+CUpper Floor Transparency – Residential, Nonresidential, and Mixed-Use (% of Wall Area per Story; Per building)

 Main Street151525